-Mr Damian Smith is an independent non-executive director of AMPCo, holding the position since August 2017.
+Mr Damian Smith is the current Chair of the Board of AMPCo.
+He joined the Board of AMPCo as an independent non-executive director of AMPCo in August 2017.
 Mr Smith works as a strategy & operations consultant for several technology and digital media businesses.
 Mr Smith is an experienced digital media and technology executive, having been Chief Executive Officer of NASDAQ-listed LookSmart, as well as CEO of RateCity, and more recently Essential Media, a leading public affairs and research consultancy.
 He has also led digital media at Network TEN, was interim CEO and a non-executive Director at Nuix (a leading Australian forensic software business), and was part of the initial team at Telstra Ventures.
-Mr Smith holds a Masters in Public Policy from Harvard University, and a Bachelor of Arts from the University of Sydney, and is a Graduate of the Australian Institute of Company Directors.
-Mr Smith is a non-executive Director of the .au Domain Administration ( www.auda.org.au ), and a member of that Board’s Security and Risk Sub-Committee.
+Mr Smith holds a Masters in Public Policy from Harvard University, and a Bachelor of Arts from the University of Sydney, and is a graduate of the Australian Institute of Company Directors.